 There are a variety of ways that people understand the doctrine of salvation.
-For some it is deliverance from oppression.
-For others it is concerned with finding your true self.
-And for still others it is in being part of the church.
-But the Bible describes salvation as being delivery from slavery to sin and into a restored relationship with God.
+For some, it is deliverance from oppression.
+For others, it is concerned with finding your true self.
+And for still others, it is in being part of the church.
+But the Bible describes salvation as being deliverance from slavery to sin and into a restored relationship with God.

 The Role of Grace and Faith in Conversion

 In Matthew 22:1-14 Jesus tells the parable of a king throwing a wedding banquet for his son.
-The initial invitees (likely the Jews) decline to come so the king opens the banquet to everyone that can be found, both bad and good; all are invited.
-But during the banquet a man is found without wedding garments, which, if I understand correctly, are issued at the door.
-This man is thrown out and then, to conclude the parable, Jesus says “For many are invited, but few are chosen.”
-The invitation to the banquet was ultimately made to everyone, but only those who responded in an appropriate way were chosen.
-This is in alignment with the Arminian view that all are called, even those who do not respond.
+The initial invitees (likely the Jews) declined to come.
+As a result, the king opened the banquet to everyone that can be found, both bad and good; all are invited.
+But during the banquet, a man was found without wedding garments.
+This man was thrown out of the banquet into the darkness.
+And then, to conclude the parable, Jesus said, “For many are invited, but few are chosen.”
+The invitation to the banquet was ultimately made to everyone.
+But only those who responded in an appropriate way were chosen.
+All were called to the wedding banquet.
+But only those who responded in an appropriate way were considered chosen.

 It is the Holy Spirit who calls sinners to repentance (John 16:7-11).
-And it is God who opens our hearts to be able to hear and understand the good news (Acts 14:14).
-Arminians use the term ‘prevenient grace’, or grace that comes before, to describe God’s grace that comes to all people ahead of the Holy Spirit’s call, enabling them to believe and respond in faith.
-Calvinists would use the term ‘irresistible grace’ to refer to God’s calling of selected individuals who cannot resist that calling.
+And it is God who opens our hearts to be able to hear and understand the good news (Rom.
+10:20).

 Repentance is turning away from sin, feeling a godly sorrow for sin, and is a prerequisite for salvation.
 John the Baptist preached repentance (Matt.
 3:2), Jesus preached repentance (Matt.
 4:17), and the apostles preached repentance (Acts 2:38).

 Repentance is not an optional step when coming to God.
-It is not enough to simply believe in Jesus and accept the offer of grace, there must be a real alteration of the inner person.
+It is not enough to simply believe in Jesus and accept the offer of grace.
+There must be a real alteration of the inner person.
 As Jesus says in Luke 9:23, “Whoever wants to be my disciple must deny themselves and take up their cross daily and follow me.”
-I cannot follow Christ without turning from self.
+I cannot follow Christ without turning from myself.

-Regeneration, sometimes referred to as being born again, is God’s transformation of the new believer, giving them a new spiritual life.
-In Titus 3:5 Paul tells us that God “saved us through the washing of rebirth and renewal by the Holy Spirit.”
+Regeneration is sometimes referred to as being born again.
+It is God’s transformation of the new believer, giving them a new spiritual life.
+In Titus 3:5, Paul tells us that God “saved us through the washing of rebirth and renewal by the Holy Spirit.”
 Regeneration is a supernatural and instantaneous event; I am born again.
 But it is not the end; I will continue to grow in the new life.
-A baby is born in a moment, but grows throughout its life.
+A baby is born in a moment but grows throughout its life.

 Regeneration is essential.
-In John 3:3 Jesus tells Nicodemus, “Very truly I tell you, no one can see the kingdom of God unless they are born again.”
+In John 3:3, Jesus told Nicodemus, “Very truly I tell you, no one can see the kingdom of God unless they are born again.”
 We are born into this physical realm.
 We also need to be born into the spiritual realm, the kingdom of God.

-Jesus also tells Nicodemus that “Flesh gives birth to flesh, but the Spirit gives birth to spirit” (John 3:6).
-Our rebirth is not something that we can do for ourselves, or that other persons can accomplish for us.
-It is a work of God; only Spirit can give birth to spirit; flesh cannot produce spirit.
+Jesus also told Nicodemus that “Flesh gives birth to flesh, but the Spirit gives birth to spirit” (John 3:6).
+Our rebirth is not something that we can do for ourselves, or that another person can accomplish for us.
+It is a work of God; only Spirit can give birth to spirit; the flesh cannot produce spirit.

 The Logical Ordering of Conversion and Regeneration

-Theologians are generally agree that conversion and regeneration happen at the same time.
+Theologians generally agree that conversion and regeneration happen at the same time.
 But they differ concerning their logical ordering.
-While that might seem insignificant to some, if does have some significant ramification.
+While that might seem insignificant to some, it does have some significant ramifications.

-This debate goes to the heart of the divide between the Calvinist and Arminian positions.
 So what does the Bible have to say about it?
-In Acts 2:38 Peter tells his audience to “repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins.
+In Acts 2:38, Peter told his audience to “repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins.
 And you will receive the gift of the Holy Spirit.”
-In Acts 16:31 Paul tells his jailer to “believe in the Lord Jesus, and you will be saved.”
-In both of these passages there is a sequence that puts conversion prior to regeneration.
-The Armenian position seems to be clearly supported here.
+In Acts 16:31, Paul tells his jailer to “believe in the Lord Jesus, and you will be saved.”
+In both of these passages, there is a sequence that puts conversion prior to regeneration.

 Union with Christ

-In Romans 6:3-10 Paul expresses that as believers we were crucified with Christ and also resurrected with him.
+In Romans 6:3-10, Paul expressed that as believers, we were crucified with Christ and also resurrected with him.
 How is this possible?
 Because of our union with him.
 Christ was not just our substitute on the cross, he took us to the cross with him.
 And his resurrection is also our resurrection.
-While those things happened long before we were born, it is part of the mystery of our union with Christ that we were there with him.
+Those things happened long before we were born.
+But it is part of the mystery of our union with Christ that we were there with him.

 Justification is an action of God whereby he declares me to be righteous.
 Sometimes we use the expression “Just as if I had not sinned” to describe justification.
 But that is not really correct.
 Justification does not make me righteous, rather it is a judicial declaration of righteousness.
 God now considers me to be righteous.

 Justification deals with the eternal consequences of sin.
-When I stand before God in judgement my sentence has already been announced; I am justified.
+When I stand before God in judgment my sentence has already been announced; I am justified.
 There is no eternal penalty for my sin.
 However, justification does not eliminate the temporal consequences of my sin.
-In this life I will still suffer the physical and emotional penalty for my transgressions.
+In this life, I will still suffer the physical and emotional penalty for my transgressions.

-While justification dealt with the legal liability of my sin, adoption deals with the relational aspect of my life as a believer.
+Justification deals with the legal liability of my sin.
+Adoption deals with the relational aspect of my life as a believer.
 Justification itself does not make me a child of God, it just gives me legal standing.
 Adoption restores me to a position of favor with God, bringing me into his family.
 While adoption is logically distinct from regeneration and justification, it does occur simultaneously with them; I cannot experience adoption without also experiencing regeneration and justification.

-John says, in John 1:12, “Yet to all who did receive him, to those who believed in his name, he gave the right to become children of God”.
-In the passage we see adoption as a consequence of conversion.
-And, in Ephesians 1:5 Paul says the God “predestined us for adoption to sonship through Jesus Christ, in accordance with his pleasure and will.”
-This passage expresses our adoption as the result of God pleasure and will; it is something he wanted to do.
-In 1 John 3:1 we are told to “See what great love the Father has lavished on us, that we should be called children of God!”
+John says, in John 1:12, “Yet to all who did receive him, to those who believed in his name, he gave the right to become children of God.”
+In this passage, we see adoption as a consequence of conversion.
+And, in Ephesians 1:5, Paul says that God “predestined us for adoption to sonship through Jesus Christ, in accordance with his pleasure and will.”
+This passage expresses our adoption as the result of God’s pleasure and will; it is something he wanted to do.
+In 1 John 3:1, we are told to “See what great love the Father has lavished on us, that we should be called children of God!”
 Our adoption comes about because of God’s love for us.

 Ongoing salvation is also called sanctification or practical holiness.
 It is an ongoing process in which our moral condition is brought into conformity with our legal status.
 This process is not something that believers are capable of on their own.
 The help of the Holy Spirit is essential for our growth in Christ.